pmemoli/Wave-and-Spring-simulator/README.md

 Instructions / Instrucciones:

-Press right click to set a mass, left click to connect two masses with a spring, left click + R to create a rod approximation and middle click to create an "unmovable" mass ENTER starts/pauses the simulation.
+Press right click to set a mass, left click to connect two masses with a spring, left click + R to create a rod approximation and middle click to create an "unmovable" mass.
+ENTER starts/pauses the simulation.
 BACKSPACE deletes current configuration.
 Press Q to set the physical properties for the next mass and/or string.
-Once created the properties remain so concatenation of different masses and springs is possible.
+Once created the properties remain, so concatenation of different masses and springs is possible.
 Press G to turn gravity ON/OFF

 Presionar click derecho para crear una masa, click izquierdo para conectar dos masas con un resorte,